simonecorsi/awesome/README.md

 *   [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure

-*   [vinkla/wordplate](https://github.com/vinkla/wordplate) - WordPlate is a boilerplate.
-It's like building any other WordPress website with themes and plugins.
-Just with sprinkles on top.
+*   [vinkla/wordplate](https://github.com/vinkla/wordplate) - WordPlate is a boilerplate for WordPress, built with Composer and designed with sensible defaults.

 *   [tareq1988/wp-eloquent](https://github.com/tareq1988/wp-eloquent) - Eloquent ORM for WordPress